gtsteffaniak/filebrowser/README.md

 Can convert documents         | :construction: | ❌ | ❌ | ❌ | ❌ | ✅ |
 Can convert videos            | :construction: | ❌ | ❌ | ❌ | ❌ | ❌ |
 Can convert photos            | :construction: | ❌ | ❌ | ❌ | ❌ | ❌ |

+*Accessing files from FileBrowser via WebDav is a newly introduced and experimental feature.